lydell/tiny-decoders/README.md

 Decodes a JSON object with certain fields into a TypeScript object type/interface with known fields.

-This is for situations where the JSON keys and your TypeScript type keys have the same names, and you don’t need any advanced features from [fields](#fields), like renaming fields.
+This is for situations where the JSON keys and your TypeScript type keys have the same names, and you don’t need any advanced features from [fields](#fields).

 Example: